Ercenk/ContosoAMPBasic/README.md

 You will need the following information to complete the offer:

 - AAD Application ID (also called Client ID) from the Single-Tenant Application
-- AAD Tenant ID hosting the AAD Single Tenant
+- AAD Tenant ID hosting the AAD Single-Tenant
 - URLs from the Azure AppService web application:
   - The Base URL `/`
   - The Landing Page `/landingpage`